Company Seven.

 There are a few points which we wish to emphasize:

-1. The lead time for the fabrication and acceptance testing of a new DayStar Hydrogen Alpha filter averages between four to six months, maybe a bit less depending on the model desired.
+1. The lead time for the fabrication and acceptance testing of a new DayStar Hydrogen Alpha filter averages between three to six months, maybe a bit less depending on the model desired.
 Company Seven does have some filter models in stock at times, but we suggest our customers not buy what we have unless it is specifically that model which they want.

-The reliable DayStar filter can be found in operation throughout the world's major educational and research institutions.
-Company Seven continues to sell and deliver the internationally acclaimed DayStar filters to amateurs, to professional observatories, and to research organizations.
-Most of these filters continue to provide uninterrupted service since delivered more than thirty years ago!
-Our filters have been been a component of some of the most exciting astronomical findings in history including the filtering system on board the Voyager space craft that detected the erupting volcanoes on Jupiter's moon Io.
+Experiencing The Sun: Most of the DayStar filters we have sold continue to provide uninterrupted service since delivered more than thirty years ago!
+DayStar filters have been been a component of some of the most exciting astronomical findings in recent space studies history, including the filtering system on board the Voyager space craft that detected the erupting volcanoes on Jupiter's moon Io.
 And of course these shock and vibration resistant systems have been flown on board the Space Shuttle.
 Most books and scientific papers about solar astronomy refer to the DayStar as an internationally acclaimed standard of excellence.
 To see amazing images and movies provided by these filters simply visit almost any major solar research facility web site, including that of the "Big Bear Solar Observatory" web site at "http://www.bbso.njit.edu" or search any number of NASA or university astronomy sites.

 Prominence with photosphere on the Sun through DayStar Hydrogen Alpha Filter (15,339 bytes)>